surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 # Introduction to the User Interface

-The user-interface of Surge is divided into four main sections:
+The user-interface of Surge XT is divided into four main sections:
   - Patch/Global
   - Scene controls
   - Modulation/Routing